 Nisswa’s downtown is nearly always bustling, but never so much as on Turtle Race day.
 Shopping and restaurants are plentiful on Main Street where the Turtle Races are held, and nearby is the Nisswa Pioneer Village, packed with Minnesota heritage and history.

-Finally, Crosslake’s Town Square is a popular shopping area, and not just for the Chocolate Ox location nearby!
+Crosslake’s Town Square is a popular shopping area.
 Throughout town are shopping and recreation opportunities, from ice cream to parks and swimming beaches to restaurants.

-So, if you're on the Whitefish Chain for a week and need some fun family activities, especially for the kids, we've got three days of the week covered!
-Tuesdays at Big Fun Tuesdays, Wednesdays at the Nisswa Turtle Races and Fridays in Pine River at the Duck Races.
+So, if you're on the Whitefish Chain for a week and need some fun family activities, especially for the kids, we've got four days of the week covered!
+Tuesdays at Big Fun Tuesdays, Wednesdays at the Nisswa Turtle Races, Thursdays at Market in the Park and Fridays in Pine River at the Duck Races.

 Download a FLYER with all details of theses family-fun weekly summer events.